An HR Glossary for HR Terms

 What Are Wages?

-Wages are a form of monetary compensation for employees.
-They are paid according to the amount of time worked by the employee.
+Wages are the primary form of monetary compensation for employees and are paid according to the amount of time worked by the employee.

 How Are Wages Paid?